dotnet/maui-samples/README.md

 Currently...

-* There is not a way to setup a binding project, neither for Xamarin.Android nor Xamarin.iOS.
+* There is not a way to setup a binding project for Xamarin.iOS.
 * `System.Console.WriteLine` does not work on Xamarin.Android.
 Use
   `Android.Util.Log.Debug` for now.
 * Building for device doesn't work for iOS.